igoracportela/copyright_author/README.md

 In your shell inside project folder

-	copyright_author "Your Name"
+	copyright_author "Your Name" "Base year" "directory"

+- If directory was blank, all files of all directories will update

 This will add all files (.rb .rake .haml) the following markup (recursively):

-	# Author - YOUR NAME | Copyright(c) YEAR.
+	# Author - YOUR NAME | Copyright(c) from BASE_YEAR until CURRENT_YEAR.
 All rights reserved.

 If already existing copyright comments will be replaced